By: Katie Mirobelli, My Pet’s Brace Practitioner from Pittsburgh location

 Diagnostic History: Rockne presented to her veterinarian in October of 2018 for lameness on her left hind leg after chasing a squirrel in her backyard.
 The veterinarian diagnosed Rockne with a cruciate ligament tear.
 Surgery was discussed, but due to her age and concerns about anesthetic risk, Rockne’s owners opted to look into conservative treatment options for Rockne’s injury and made an appointment at My Pet’s Brace Pittsburgh.

 Upon evaluation for a brace, Rockne was bright and responsive, with a pronounced limp of the left hind leg.
 An evaluation of Rockne’s physical condition and lifestyle was performed, and it was decided that she would benefit from a stifle brace.
 An accurate cast was taken of her leg from hip to hock.
 A brace was constructed using this cast.
 The brace was made with medical-grade plastic and veterinary urethane knee joints.
-Two weeks after the evaluation, Rockne was fitted with his brace and adjustments were made as needed.
+Two weeks after the evaluation, Rockne was fitted with his brace, and adjustments were made as needed.

-Rockne was placed on a restricted exercise regimen, which included no running, dog or ball playing.
-Stairs were limited to 1 to 4 and if more than 4 were required than some help in the form of a sling under the hips was suggested.
+Rockne was placed on a restricted exercise regimen, which included no running, dog, or ball playing.
+Stairs were limited to 1 to 4 and if more than 4 were required then some help in the form of a sling under the hips was suggested.
 Leashed walks or walks in a restricted area were encouraged but limited to 2 or 3 walks a day at around 10 to 20 minutes each walk.
 These walks could be increased as her healing progressed.
 This limited exercise regimen was only required for the initial 3 to 4 months to allow time for healing.
-Afterwards she was gradually allowed to do more strenuous activities such as stairs and running.
+Afterward, she was gradually allowed to do more strenuous activities such as stairs and running.